gnolang/gno/docs/getting-started/playground/start.md

 - `Format` - Automatically adjust your Gno code's structure and style for optimal readability and consistency.
 - `Run` - Run a specific expression on your code
 - `Test` - Run tests on your code
-- `REPL` - Experiment and troubleshoot in real-time using the GnoVM with interactive REPL features (experimental)
+- `REPL` - Experiment and troubleshoot in real-time using the GnoVM with interactive REPL features. interactive REPL features (experimental)

 Let's dive into each of the Playground features.